Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Experiment

-\textbf{Effectiveness of adversarial reward and energy reward.} When training the MPR module, we add an adversarial reward and energy reward in addition to the common imitation task reward.
-In Tab.~\ref{ablation_study}, comparing model $\mathrm{E}$ with model $\mathrm{C}$, which omits the adversarial reward, we observe a performance decline in both generation and physical metrics on model $\mathrm{C}$.
-The significant drop in FID metric indicates that, without the adversarial reward, the simulated motions lack the distribution constraints of the input motions, leading to a deviation from the intended motion distribution.
-Next, we compare model $\mathrm{E}$ with $\mathrm{D}$, which omits the energy reward.
-As shown in Tab.~\ref{ablation_study}, model $\mathrm{E}$ outperforms model $\mathrm{D}$ in generation metrics.
+\textbf{Effectiveness of prior reward and energy reward.} When training the MPR module, we add an prior reward and energy reward alongside the common imitation task reward.
+In Tab.~\ref{ablation_study}, comparing model $\mathrm{F}$ with model $\mathrm{D}$, which omits the prior reward, we observe a performance decline in both generation and physical metrics on model $\mathrm{D}$.
+The significant drop in FID metric indicates that, without the prior reward, the simulated motions lack the distribution constraints of the input motions, leading to a deviation from the intended motion distribution.
+The $\mathrm{B}$, which leverages prior rewards, significantly outperforms model $\mathrm{C}$, which uses adversarial rewards, across various generation and physics-based metrics.
+This highlights the superior effectiveness of the proposed prior reward over the adversarial reward.
+We compare model $\mathrm{F}$ with $\mathrm{E}$, which omits the energy reward.
+As shown in Tab.~\ref{ablation_study}, model $\mathrm{F}$ outperforms model $\mathrm{E}$ in generation metrics.
 We argue that introducing energy reward helps suppress high-frequency jitter during the humanoid robot control process, resulting in more natural motions.

 \textbf{Effectiveness of imitation selection strategy.} Like~\cite{Yuan_2023_physdiff, han2024reindiffuse}, the proposed Morph focuses on addressing physical inconsistencies in non-interactive and ground-contact human motions.
 In training and testing data, there are some interactive and non-grounded motions, such as sitting on a chair, swimming, or climbing stairs.
 To ensure the quality of the motions after refining, we design an imitation selection operation to filter out the simulations of such motions.
-In Tab.~\ref{ablation_study}, we compare model $\mathrm{E}$ with $\mathrm{B}$, which omits the imitation selection operation.
-As shown, model $\mathrm{E}$ outperforms $\mathrm{B}$ in both generation and physic metrics, validating the effectiveness of the imitation selection strategy.
+In Tab.~\ref{ablation_study}, we compare model $\mathrm{F}$ with $\mathrm{B}$, which omits the imitation selection operation.
+As shown, model $\mathrm{F}$ outperforms $\mathrm{B}$ in both generation and physic metrics, validating the effectiveness of the imitation selection strategy.